Mar 13, 2020

 The best ear wax removal method for you will vary depending on the severity of your wax build-up.
 Let DIY wax removal be a thing of the past and put the health of your hearing first.

 Our audiologists at THCP are fully qualified on how to get wax out of ears safely and can assess the best method for you during your appointment.
-Ear wax removal is charged at £50 for one ear or £80 for two.
-Alternatively, we offer an ear wax removal home visit, which costs £100.
+A wax removal appointment with The Hearing Care Partnership is subject to a flat fee of £95, regardless of the method used, or whether wax is removed from one ear, both ears or no wax is found.
+Alternatively, we offer an ear wax removal home visit, which is a flat fee of £100.